 - The project must have been completed between December 1, 2019 and November 30, 2020.

-- ALL NOMINATIONS MUST BE RECEIVED BY December 11, 2017.
-(Submission deadline extended to Dec 11th)
+- ALL NOMINATIONS MUST BE RECEIVED BY December 7, 2018.
+Deadline Extended to December 17, 2018 midnight PST

 - Pictures (preferably digital) are required.

 - The awards will be presented for 1st and 2nd place in the following categories:

 Residential Enclosure SPF - 1st and 2nd place Residential Enclosure SPF Spray foam insulation installed in a residential or multi-family dwelling in assemblies such as interior or exterior surfaces of walls, beneath floors, ceilings, under roof decks, unvented attics, basements, crawlspaces, under-slab or exterior below-grade Commercial Enclosure SPF - 1st and 2nd place Commercial Enclosure SPF Spray foam insulation installed in a commercial, institutional, industrial or mixed use building in assemblies such as interior or exterior surfaces of walls, beneath floors, ceilings, under roof decks, unvented attics, basements, crawlspaces, under-slab or exterior below-grade

 Roof SPF < 40,000 ft sq - 1st and 2nd place Roof SPF < 40,000 SF - Spray foam roofing systems (foam and coatings) installed on the top surface of a low-slope or sloped roof deck on a residential or commercial building where the total sprayed area is less than 40,000 SF.
 Includes spray foam roof restoration and re-coating.
-Roof SPF < 40,000 ft sq - 1st and 2nd place Roof SPF - 40,000 SF - Spray foam roofing systems (foam and coatings) installed on the top surface of a low-slope or sloped roof deck on a residential or commercial building where the total sprayed area is greater than 40,000 SF.
-Roof SPF > 40,000 ft sq - 1st and 2nd place Roof SPF - 40,000 SF - Spray foam roofing systems (foam and coatings) installed on the top surface of a low-slope or sloped roof deck on a residential or commercial building where the total sprayed area is greater than 40,000 SF.
+Roof SPF > 40,000 ft sq - 1st and 2nd place Roof SPF > 40,000 SF - Spray foam roofing systems (foam and coatings) installed on the top surface of a low-slope or sloped roof deck on a residential or commercial building where the total sprayed area is greater than 40,000 SF.
+Includes spray foam roof restoration and re-coating.
 Specialty Applications - 1st and 2nd place Specialty Applications - Novel or non-traditional applications of SPF insulation or roofing systems not addressed by the four categories above.
 These can include applications such as underground piping, storage tanks, theatrical stage sets, etc.